-Quality assurance is a set of planned and systematic actions, made to ensure that products and services comply with specified requirements.
-It not only involves checking the final quality of products to avoid defects, but also checking product quality in a planned way, during all its production stages.
-Quality assurance comprises the development of work and product design procedures, to prevent errors from occurring, based on planning backed up by quality manuals and tools.
+Quality assurance is a set of planned and systematic actions to ensure that products and services comply with specified requirements.
+It not only involves checking the final quality of products to avoid defects, as is the case in quality control, but also checking product quality in a planned way in all the production stages.
+It is the development of work and product design procedures to prevent errors from occurring in the first place, based on planning backed up by quality manuals and tools.

-The quality assurance of a system or product production is necessary to increase customer confidence in that the product will perform as promoted by the manufacturer and as he is expecting.
+The quality assurance of a system or product production is necessary to increase customer confidence that the product will perform as promoted by the manufacturer and as he is expecting.